Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Vemik hooted, trilled and decided to be honest.
 "Both!"

 "Cheeky!"
-Tilly grinned, and then suddenly grew *very* quiet. "*...Have* our people ever…?"
+Tilly grinned, and then suddenly grew *very* quiet. "*...Have* our people ever...?"

 "No. We could, the People and Human men, mostly the same shape.
 Not like *Gaoian."* Vemik shuddered slightly, then looked at her, grinned, and puffed out his chest a little bit.
 "I think, the People mostly bigger!
 Maybe you say no because I too much *man* for you..."